- The personal information we use

 We encourage you to contact us to update or correct your information if it changes or if the personal information we hold about you is inaccurate.

-We will contact you if we need additional information from you in order to honour your requests.
+We will contact you if we need additional information from you in order to honor your requests.

 4. Automated decisions about you